manpan/manos-website/content/authors/paparis/_index.md

 ---
 # Display name
-title: Aris Farao
+title: George Paparis

 # Username (this should match the folder name)
 authors:
-- farao
+- paparis

 # Is this the primary user of the site?
 superuser: false